 - Will search become better because site owners are making it easier for search engines to index content?

-I’m not sure of the answers to these questions, but I have seen a number of opinions expressed about them on the Web.
+I’m not sure of the answers to these questions, but I have seen several opinions expressed about them on the Web.

 Patents, Oh My!